Nyanyan/Egaroucid/docs/benchmark/en/index.md

 start depth: 20 Egaroucid plays black WDL: 152-12-136 Egaroucid plays white WDL: 159-18-123 Egaroucid win rate: 0.5456140350877193 start depth: 30 Egaroucid plays black WDL: 163-23-114 Egaroucid plays white WDL: 143-21-136 Egaroucid win rate: 0.5503597122302158 start depth: 40 Egaroucid plays black WDL: 155-14-131 Egaroucid plays white WDL: 144-26-130 Egaroucid win rate: 0.5339285714285714</pre></div>
+### Level 15

+Lookahead depth is 15.
+Selectivity is 73% (Egaroucid's original selectivity is 88%, but this time, to align the conditions, Egaroucid uses 73% selectivity)

+Edax do complete search earlier than Egaroucid and the purpose of this experiment is the strength of the evaluation function.
+So Edax and Egaroucid plays until 32 moves, which is the last move of Edax's midgame search, then do WDL search to see which will win.

+<div style="font-size:60%"><pre>start depth: 10 Egaroucid plays black WDL: 63-11-26 Egaroucid plays white WDL: 52-11-37 Egaroucid win rate: 0.6460674157303371
+start depth: 20 Egaroucid plays black WDL: 52-9-39 Egaroucid plays white WDL: 49-7-44 Egaroucid win rate: 0.5489130434782609</pre></div>

 ## Accuracy of evaluation function